 PMI helps to cover the costs for private medical care if you’d rather not wait for treatment on the NHS.
 The basic facts are:

-- It normally lasts for a year and if and when you need treatment, the policy pays out (provided the problem is one that’s covered by the policy – not all of them are) which can give you peace of mind.
+If and when you need treatment, the policy pays out (provided the problem is one that’s covered by the policy – not all of them are) which can give you peace of mind.

 You can buy insurance from an insurance company, independent adviser or an insurance agent.